-Recombinant human beta-glucuronidase (rhGUS) is an investigational enzyme replacement therapy in development for Mucopolysaccharidosis 7 (MPS 7), also known as Sly Syndrome.
+Vestronidase alfa is an enzyme replacement therapy for Mucopolysaccharidosis 7 (MPS 7), also known as Sly Syndrome.

 MPS 7 is a genetic metabolic disorder caused by a deficiency of the lysosomal enzyme beta-glucuronidase, which is required for the breakdown of certain complex carbohydrates known as glycosaminoglycans (GAGs).
 The inability to break down GAGs leads to their accumulation in many tissues, resulting in serious disease.